Rhode Island Route 138: Major intersections

+Related routes

 Route 138A

 Route 138A is a numbered state highway running 4.6 mi through Newport and Middletown, Rhode Island.
-Route 138A is a "scenic route" highway that begins at Route 238 at the intersection of America's Cup Avenue and Gladys Carr Bolhouse Road (which goes to Goat Island) where it follows America's Cup Avenue southwards, travels through downtown Newport, past the Newport beaches, and north through Middletown where it connects with Route 138.
+Route 138A is a "scenic route" highway that begins at Route 238 at the intersection of America's Cup Avenue and Gladys Carr Bolhouse Road (which goes to Goat Island) where it follows America's Cup Avenue southwards, travels through downtown Newport along Memorial Boulevard, past the Newport beaches, and north through Middletown along Aquidneck Avenue where it connects with Route 138 (East Main Road).